Auxilia-tech/pyDICOS/README.md

 This project was initiated to enable the usage of DICOS data in machine learning workflows.
 PyDICOS is intended to be a simple python wrapper of Stratovan's C++ [DICOS library](https://www.stratovan.com/products/dicos-toolkit).
+Note that this is **NOT** an open source implementation of the DICOS standard.

-This project relies on [pybind11](https://github.com/pybind/pybind11) to wrap DICOS user-level API to python.
+PyDICOS relies on [pybind11](https://github.com/pybind/pybind11) to wrap DICOS user-level API to python.
 It depends on numpy to load data in python and can easily be installed _via_ `pip`.

-This project is unrelated to [pydicom](https://github.com/pydicom/pydicom) in its implementation and contributors, while being similar in its core spirit (enabling python data manipulations).
+PyDICOS is unrelated to [pydicom](https://github.com/pydicom/pydicom) in its implementation and contributors, while being similar in its core spirit (enabling python data manipulations).

 ## Open Architecture